Pattern-Projects/blender-ucd-project/README.md

 ## License
 The project is shared for use with the [GNU General Public License v3](LICENCE)

+>   This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## UX
 ![Responsive Views of Home Page](documentation/responsiveness.png)